2025–26 All-Ireland Senior Club Hurling Championship

-The 2025–26 All-Ireland Senior Club Hurling Championship is the 55th staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county club hurling tournament.
-The competition is scheduled to run from 2 November 2025 until 18 January 2026.
+The 2025–26 All-Ireland Senior Club Hurling Championship was the 55th staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county club hurling tournament.
+The competition ran from 2 November 2025 to 18 January 2026.

 Na Fianna were the defending champions, however, they were beaten by St Martin's in the Leinster quarter-finals.
 Setanta, as the first ever Donegal representatives, made their championship debut, while Éire Óg and St John's returned after long absences.

+The All-Ireland final was played at Croke Park in Dublin on 18 January 2026, between Ballygunner of Waterford and Loughrea of Galway, in what was a first championship meeting between the teams.
+Ballygunner won the match by 1–20 to 1–14 to claim a second title.

+Rory O'Connor was the championship's top scorer with 0-37.